-Captain Kristen Thorne joined the Elmira Police Department in November 2004.
-He is currently the Commanding Officer of the midnight shift.
-Captain Thorne is a graduate of Corning Community College having earned an AAS degree in Criminal Justice.
-Captain Thorne is currently the Elmira Police Department SWAT team Commander and is a Police Instructor in the fields of General Topics and Defensive Tactics.
-In the past Captain Thorne has served in the positions of K9 Handler, SWAT team Operator, Supervisor in the Detective Bureau and the Officer in charge of the Drug Enforcement Unit.
-Email Capt.
-Thorne
+Chief Kristen Thorne joined the Elmira Police Department in November 2004.
+Chief Thorne is currently serving as first in command of the Elmira Police Department.
+Thorne is a graduate of Corning Community College having earned an AAS degree in Criminal Justice.
+Thorne is a Police Instructor in the fields of General Topics and Defensive Tactics.
+In the past, Thorne has served in the positions of K9 Handler, SWAT team Operator, Supervisor in the Detective Bureau, Officer in charge of the Drug Enforcement Unit and SWAT team Commander.

 Deputy Chief Scott Packard joined the Elmira Police Department in April of 2003.
 A/Cpt Packard is a graduate of Horseheads High School, and attended Rochester Institute of Technology.
 Deputy Chief Packard attended the Broome County Law Enforcement Academy.
 Deputy Chief Packard was promoted to Sergeant in 2011 and to Lieutenant in 2016 and has been a supervisor in both the investigative and patrol divisions of the Department.
 Deputy Chief Packard is a Police Instructor that specializes in the area of Evidence Processing and Photography, having trained over 100 NYS State Certified Evidence Technicians for more than 45 agencies across the state.